Can I backup Windows Server to OneDrive?

 Reasons to backup Windows Server to OneDrive

-☛Local storage-saving: When you backup Windows server to the local hard drive, the backup files will slowly grow over time.
-Then, you may face insufficient storage space issue and your computer will run slower and slower.
-Backing up files to OneDrive can save much local storage space.
+Local storage-saving: When you backup Windows server to the local hard drive, the backup files will slowly grow over time.
+Then, you may face insufficient storage space issues and your computer will run slower and slower, you have to free up storage space now and then.
+Thus, backing up files to OneDrive can save much local storage space.

 How to backup Windows Server to OneDrive?